stevehanstudio/piRNA_workflow/CHIP-seq/README.md

 A reproducible ChIP-seq analysis pipeline converted from shell commands to Snakemake workflow.

-**⚠️ Work in Progress**: This project is actively under development.
-The pipeline is functional but may undergo further improvements and refinements.
+**✅ Production Ready**: This pipeline is fully functional and has been tested with multiple datasets.
+It provides a complete ChIP-seq analysis workflow from raw data to publication-ready results.

 ## Overview